 In this post you can find a short summarize of catchy studies about the future development of online shops – with many links to the original studies.

-What’s the current status in online shops development?
-Reports like the ones from Monetate or the Global Paymentsreport give an insight into the way online shops could and should look like in the future in order to remain successful.
+What’s the current status of online shop development?
+Reports like the ones from Monetate or the Global Payments Report give an insight into the way online shops could and should look like in the future in order to remain successful.
 I just summarized some of the results in this little Advent Calendar door.

 Only 3 % of all Visitors buy in Online Shops

 Well, you should look after these numbers in your shop.
 But they should not only be analyzed with regards to the device.
-That’s because the way a vistor goes is much more important.
+That’s because the way a visitor goes is much more important.
 The “Visit to cart” way describes visitors who really put something into the shopping cart after visiting.
-In the following you should take a look at the “Cart to order” way.
-This one analyzses whether a visitor really becomes a customer and a successfull purchase.
+In the following, you should take a look at the “Cart to order” way.
+This one analyzes whether a visitor really becomes a customer and a successful purchase.

 It might be barriers like …

 - design looks old and boring

 Stop doing these things!
 Furthermore: Start reading the Studies of Baymard Institute on how you can increase your conversion about 35% with individual design.